You may have heard an aquarium owner talk about the Siamese Fighting fish or the “Betta Fish“.

 The Betta was first discovered in the rice paddies, drainage ditches and the warm floodplains of the Southeastern region of Asia.
 During the time, the Betta acclimatized to the regular storm flooding and devastating droughts.

-Adapting to the environment helped the fish to become a true labyrinth fish; a labyrinth fish is one that has the unique ability to breathe oxygen directly from the air and also take in oxygen from its gills.
+Adapting to the environment helped the fish to become a true labyrinth fish; Regarding betta fish anatomy: it has the unique ability to breathe oxygen directly from the air and also take in oxygen from its gills.

 As a result, Bettas and other labyrinth fish can survive for short periods of time out of the water and if needed, can inhale the air around them (provided they stay moist.)